scott-mescudi/carbon/README.md

 **When Not to Use Carbon:**
 If your cache needs to be accessible by multiple instances or services, Redis or a distributed caching solution would be a better fit.

-Thank you for providing the code!
-Based on your code, here's a detailed usage section for the README documentation:

 ---